 Traveling to Seattle alone is a fabulous experience for solo female explorers.
 Seattle offers visitors not only gorgeous skyscrapers and views, but also a thriving food scene, plenty of museums and attractions, spectacular nature, and so, so, so much more.
 It’s a great city.

 In summary, there’s a reason Seattle is one of the most popular destinations in the United States.
 Don’t overlook Seattle simply because it’s a well-known place to go.

 But is traveling to Seattle alone a good idea?
 Is it fun?
 Are there other solo travelers to talk to?
 And if you’re a solo female traveler?
 What then?

-    As for me, I never had a dull moment in Seattle.
+As for me, I never had a dull moment during my first time visiting Seattle.
 I even took myself out on dates!
 But those stories are going in another post, haha.